axem-solutions/dem/docs/development_environments.md

 A set of software tools used for a development project is called a **Development Environment**.

 ## Tool types
-Currently the following tool types are supported:
+Currently, the following tool types are supported:

     - Build system
     - Toolchain